mockoon/mockoon/CONTRIBUTING.md

 - Add a new migration function in the @mockoon/commons library `./packages/commons/src/libs/migrations.ts` file.
 - Add a new test for the migration in the same library `./packages/commons/test/data/migrations/{MIGRATION_ID}/environments.json` and `./packages/commons//test/suites/migrations.spec.ts` files.
-- Use the script `./packages/desktop/scripts/migrate-tests.js` in the desktop package in order to migrate the tests' JSON samples (usually located in `./packages/{package_name}/test/data/...`) to the latest migration.
+- Use the script `./packages/app/scripts/migrate-tests.js` in the app package in order to migrate the tests' JSON samples (usually located in `./packages/{package_name}/test/data/...`) to the latest migration.
 Please note that some folders/sample files are excluded from the migration on purpose.

 Some data model changes may not require a migration, for example, adding a new choice in an enum (translated in the UI by a dropdown).